Expert Help in Identifying Protected Trees within Sydney

 FAQs:

-What happens if I carry out work on a tree that is protected without permission?
+What is the consequence if I do work on a tree that is protected without permission?

-If you do work on a tree that is protected without the proper permits, you could be facing significant fines, and possibly even jail time.
+If you work on a tree that is protected without the proper permits, you could be facing massive fines or even prison.

-Can I contest a TPO or preservation order?
+Can I contest a TPO and/or preservation order?

 Conclusion